Rachel Félix: Legacy

-Félix had two illegitimate sons; Alexandre-Antoine-Colonne with count Walewski (illegitimate son of Napoleon I), and Gabriel-Victor with Arthur Bertrand (son of Henri Gatien Bertrand).
+Félix had two illegitimate sons; Alexandre-Antoine-Jean Colonna-Walewski with Count Alexandre Colonna-Walewski (illegitimate son of Napoleon I and Marie Walewska), and Gabriel-Victor Bertrand with Arthur Bertrand (son of Henri Gatien Bertrand).

 Upon her deathbed, she wrote many farewell letters to her sons, family members, lovers, colleagues and theatre connections at Comédie-Française.
 She is buried in a mausoleum in the Jewish part of Père Lachaise Cemetery and Avenue Rachel in Paris was named after her.

-The English theatre critic James Agate published a biography of her in 1928, which echoes the anti-Semitism of his day.
+The English theatre critic James Agate published a biography of her in 1928.

 A modern account of her life and legacy by Rachel Brownstein was published in 1995.

 The character "Vashti" in Charlotte Brontë's novel Villette was reportedly based on Félix, whom Brontë had seen perform in London.

 Rachel, a light tannish colour, primarily for face-powder used in artificial light, is named after her.
 The Raschel lace-making machine was also named after her.